dorjeduck/keep_counting/README.md

-#  Keep Counting - a very basic Flutter Foreground Service Demo App
+#  Keep Counting - a basic Flutter Foreground Service Demo App

 ## Introduction
-This project is a demo Flutter application showcasing a very basic usage of the `flutter_foreground_task` package.
-In particular it aims to examplify how the communication between the main app in both direction can be implemented.
+This project is a demo Flutter application showcasing a basic usage of the `flutter_foreground_task` package.
+In particular it aims to examplify how the communication between the main app and the foreground service in both direction can be implemented.

-It serves as a basis for discussion and learning within the Flutter community.
-Please note that this is an initial release and is not yet a mature implementation to use as template for your own app.
+This project intends to serves as a basis for discussion and learning within the Flutter community.
+Please note that this is an initial release and is not yet a mature implementation which can shoud be used as template for your own app.

 ## Features
 - Demonstrates how to implement and manage foreground tasks in a Flutter app.